Berbers: In al-Andalus under the Umayyad governors

 Many Berbers were settled in what were then the frontier lands near Toledo, Talavera, and Mérida, Mérida becoming a major Berber stronghold in the eighth century.
 The Berber garrison in Talavera would later be commanded by Amrus ibn Yusuf and was involved in military operations against rebels in Toledo in the late 700s and early 800s.
 Berbers were also initially settled in the eastern Pyrenees and Catalonia.
 They were not settled in the major cities of the south, and were generally kept in the frontier zones away from Cordoba.

 Roger Collins cites the work of Pierre Guichard to argue that Berber groups in Iberia retained their own distinctive social organization.
 According to this traditional view of Arab and Berber culture in the Iberian peninsula, Berber society was highly impermeable to outside influences, whereas Arabs became assimilated and Hispanized.
 Some support for the view that Berbers assimilated less comes from an excavation of an Islamic cemetery in northern Spain, which reveals that the Berbers accompanying the initial invasion brought their families with them from north Africa.

-In 731, the eastern Pyrenees were under the control of Berber forces garrisoned in the major towns under the command of Munnuza.
+In 731, the eastern Pyrenees were under the control of Berber forces garrisoned in the major towns under the command of Munuza.
 Munnuza attempted a Berber uprising against the Arabs in Spain, citing mistreatment of Berbers by Arabic judges in north Africa, and made an alliance with Duke Eudo of Aquitaine.
-However, governor Abd ar-Rahman attacked Munnuza before he was ready, and, besieging him, defeated him at Cerdanya.
+However, governor Abd ar-Rahman attacked Munuza before he was ready, and, besieging him, defeated him at Cerdanya.
 Because of the alliance with Munnuza, Abd ar-Rahman wanted to punish Eudo, and his punitive expedition ended in the Arab defeat at Poitiers.

 By the time of the governor Uqba, and possibly as early as 714, the city of Pamplona was occupied by a Berber garrison.
 An eighth-century cemetery has been discovered with 190 burials all according to Islamic custom, testifying to the presence of this garrison.
 In 798, however, Pamplona is recorded as being under a Banu Qasi governor, Mutarrif ibn Musa.
 Ibn Musa lost control of Pamplona to a popular uprising.
 In 806 Pamplona gave its allegiance to the Franks, and in 824 became the independent Kingdom of Pamplona.
 These events put an end to the Berber garrison in Pamplona.